North Island New Zealand

 Wellington

-Wellington is the capital and is consistently rated one of the most liveable cities in the world despite being small (population around 215,000).
-Cuba Street is the main eating and drinking street, with a concentration of independent cafes, bars, and restaurants.
-The Te Papa Tongarewa national museum on the waterfront is free and covers New Zealand natural history, Pacific cultures, and contemporary New Zealand art in a building that extends over the harbour edge.
+The capital is compact (population around 215,000), consistently rated among the world’s most liveable cities, and has a food and coffee culture that punches above its size.
+Cuba Street is the main eating and drinking street.
+Te Papa Tongarewa national museum is free and covers New Zealand natural history, Pacific cultures, and art in a building that extends over the harbour edge.
+Wellington’s notorious crosswind airport landings have their own reputation; they are not always the entertaining drama advertised, but sometimes they are.